 Most people will spend a lot of time researching a product before buying online.
 Does this jacket leak?
 Will those shoes fit me properly?
 Will that suitcase last me 6 business trips?
 People find this information all over the place and chances are they will buy from the store that provided the best information.
 Customers are constantly weighing in their options, and a healthy amount of content about your products (or even peripheral information about your industry) might help tip the scales in your favor.

-Instead of spending all day on the phone with customers giving them all the same sales pitch, do it once on your webstore or web platform.
+Instead of spending all day on the phone with customers giving them all the same sales pitch, do it once on your web store or marketplace site.
 Give leads the information they need in order to complete their purchase.
 Invest in content marketing and automate the conversion process.

 Paid advertising works.
 And really works well for certain kinds of businesses.
 But it is short-lived and needs constant capital infusion in order to keep the marketing engine going.
 Paid advertising campaigns need hefty budget outlay, not to mention extensive racking of brains when you are pushing out ads in a competitive market.
 Paid media can help you kickstart your marketing efforts but there should be some level of content development exercise built into your long-term marketing investment.

 At the very basic level, you could just write a 1000 words and put it up on a webpage.
 You will need to read on some basic search engine optimisation and do some research into the kind of content people are looking for.
 But once done, this investment reaps benefits over several months and years.
 Your content sticks around on your website and draws in leads year after year.
 Your advertising $$ gets to work in the morning and is gone by the evening.

 Do invest in paid, by all means.
 And do plan your content marketing strategy before putting all your faith into it.
 What works for others may not necessarily work for your business.
 From an initial outlay standpoint, content marketing certainly looks like a good time investment for a company that is just starting out and is looking to build a good, strong brand in the market.